 Maya is a sculpture which acts as a three-dimensional pixelated portrait.
 As with a heavily pixelated two dimensional image made of squares, from a distance the sculptures can be easily read.
 As the viewer gets closer the object appears to fragment into cubes.

-The artwork is installed on platform 1 at Bristol Temple Meads train station.
+The artwork was installed from 2013-2015 on platform 1 at Bristol Temple Meads train station.

 Every occasion of our lives now seems to be documented with the plethora of cameras we carry around with us.
 Images are shared and distributed online for our family, friends and the public to see.
 Unsure of the implications of this life online, will photos of us remain on the internet forever?
 Or will they simply get lost and become anonymous in the billions of images we upload each year?
 With the permission of Luke Jerram's daughter, this portrait raises some of these issues.

 "From the age of 3 my daughter Maya could use an iPhone.
 For her the technology was like a pencil, just another everyday tool to be used.
 Born into this world, for her, the digital revolution and the speed of technological development is not yet apparent."
 Luke Jerram

 This project has stemmed from Jerram's ongoing research of visual perception and optical illusions.
 The fact that he is colourblind has given him a natural interest in exploring "the edges of perception".